 - Eliminate other costs, like a gym membership that you do not technically need to have.
 It is not easy to get rid of items like this, but until you can get control over your budget, cutting back on these types of expenses can help you.

-- Look for lower cost health insurance and car insurance.
+- Look for lower-cost health insurance and car insurance.
 You may be able to reduce your costs significantly without losing coverage.

 - If you have a car payment, consider finding out if you can refinance it.
 Or sell a very expensive car to pay off the loan.
 Then, purchase a more affordable option.

-- When buying household items, go for the off-brand and really evaluate whether or not you need that purchase before making it.
+- When buying household items, go for the off-brand and evaluate whether or not you need that purchase before making it.

 - Save things like eating out for special occasions.
 This way, they are more meaningful to you, and they can help you to keep your bills paid with that extra money.
 You can also find ways to get free or discounted food.